 Choose Healthy Cold Cuts This Holiday

-Edited by Jan Margery Castillo, Anonymous, Eng, Lynn and 3 others
+Edited by Jan Margery Castillo, Eng, Lynn, Rebecca M. and 2 others

 Holidays are supposed to be a blissful time with your loved ones over delicious food, desserts and wine.
 Parties here, there, and everywhere, however, could also cause you heaps of stress, especially if you are the host.
 To save time and effort, some resort to buying processed meats at the nearest deli counter for easy-to-prepare dishes or food garnishes.
 The question is, are the cold cuts healthy enough?
 Or, are they even safe?
 Read on to know more about deli meats and how you can choose a quality and healthy meat for your holiday recipes.